Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 I had a rough idea of how I wanted to structure the talk.

 I pulled my slides together first, picking 20 images I thought would work well to help me tell my story.
-These were duly sent off to the event organisers who who kindly invited me to be the first speaker on the night as my slides were the first they had received.
+These were duly sent off to the event organisers who kindly invited me to be the first speaker on the night as my slides were the first they had received.
 Oh heck!

 Next was to work on the wording – making sure I maximised those 20 seconds per slide with the most important things I wanted to convey.
 There was lots of scribbling and re-writing as I honed in on the key messages.